anhtuta/chat-app/cursor.md

 1. Simplicity: no routing key patterns to manage
 2. Clarity: one exchange per destination is easy to understand
 3. Fewer bugs: no wildcard matching errors
-4. Sufficient for this use case: you don’t need pattern-based routing
+4. Sufficient for this use case: you don't need pattern-based routing
 5. Exchange overhead is low: RabbitMQ handles many exchanges efficiently

 When to use TopicExchange: